gear-foundation/gear-wiki/docs/examples/Infra/supply-chain.md

     /// Puts a produced item up for sale to distributors for given `price` on
     /// behalf of a producer.
     ///
-    /// Transfers an item's NFT to the Supply chain contract
+    /// Transfers an item's NFT to the Supply chain program
     /// ([`exec::program_id()`](gstd::exec::program_id)).
     ///
     /// # Requirements